nadyafebi/CoupleRings/README.md

 ## Installation

-1. Clone this repository.
-2. Run ./gradlew build.
-3. Find the mod's jar file in `/build/libs`.
+1. Download the `.jar` file from a [release](https://github.com/nadyafebi/CoupleRings/releases).
-4. Add the jar to your Minecraft instance.
+2. Add the file to your Minecraft instance through your launcher.

-_TBA: GitHub Release_